Martin Trapp

 Almost surely

-Martin is an Academy of Finland postdoctoral researcher at Aalto University and a member of the ELLIS society, working on probabilistic machine learning.
-His research is centred around representing, quantifying, and reducing uncertainties to make machine learning more reliable.
-He is particularly interested in efficient and principled approaches for large-scale systems with applications in language and vision.
+I am an Assistant Professor in Machine Learning at KTH Royal Institute of Technology in Sweden and a member of the ELLIS society.
+Before joining KTH, I was an Academy of Finland postdoctoral researcher at Aalto University working with Arno Solin.
+My research is centred around representing, quantifying, and reducing uncertainties to make machine learning more trustworthy.
+I am particularly interested in efficient and principled approaches for large-scale models such as LLMs & VLMs.

 Research Interests

-- Tracable Models: Probabilistic circuits, limits of tractability, and exact & approximate Bayesian inference.
+- Tractable Models: Probabilistic circuits, neurosymbolics, and exact & approximate Bayesian inference.

 - Bayesian Learning: Uncertainty quantification & reduction in deep learning, inductive biases, and non-parametric & function-space methods.

-- Probabilistic Numerics: Probabilistic programming, uncertainty quantification, and uncertainty reduction.
+- Probabilistic Numerics: Probabilistic programming, numerical imprecision, error and uncertainty quantification.

 News & Updates